pbeeken/MeteorYun/firmware/README.md

     - return OK

 upon successful acknowledgement the command returns an 'OK' with some optional additional informantion that gives some feedback on what was understood.
 READY indicates the Arduino is ready for another command.
-(BTW, This doesn't mean the action, e.g. movement, is complete)
+(BTW, This doesn't mean the action, e.g. movement, is complete as indicated above)

 ### Supervisor:
 Does the heavy lifting in terms of executing the pattern control.
 The supervisor will calculate the paths and send the x,y positions to the firmware.
 We need a robust communication protocol to facilitate this connection.